TillRS/AutoPersuade/scripts/0_argument_generation.md

    "Battery farms consist of huge, windowless sheds housing thousands of hens who are crammed four or five at a time into small wire cages stacked on top of each other in rows.
 Each hen may have as little as 430 cm² of space: too small to spread even one wing.
 Battery farms exist across the world, and the majority of egg-laying hens in the US are battery, despite bans in some states.
 In the EU, barren battery cages are banned in favour of ‘enriched’ cages, though these only provide 600 cm² of usable space: less than an A4 size of paper.
 Meanwhile, some farms have been known to break the ban and still use the older, smaller cages."

 2. **Concise Argument**:
-   - Prompt Output: "Imagine living your life inside a space smaller than an A4 paper, unable to stretch.
+   - Concise Summary: "Imagine living your life inside a space smaller than an A4 paper, unable to stretch.
 That's the reality for the majority of egg-laying hens.
 Choose veganism."

 3. **Detailed Argument**:
-   - Prompt Output: "Picture a life within confines smaller than a sheet of A4 paper, never being able to stretch or move freely.
+   - Expanded Argument: "Picture a life within confines smaller than a sheet of A4 paper, never being able to stretch or move freely.
 This suffocating reality is the grim daily life for countless egg-laying hens.
 Embrace veganism to end this tragic treatment of sentient beings."

 ______________________________________________
 ## Argument Collection for Validation Studies 1 & 2
 ### Objective

 The goal was to generate a new set of persuasive arguments for veganism using synthesis and modification techniques.
-This was done by leveraging the 45 best-performing arguments from our previously established collection of 1309 arguments, selected based on their Bradley-Terry scores from the initial survey experiment.
+This was done by leveraging the 45 best-performing arguments from our previously established collection of 1309 arguments, selected based on their Bradley-Terry scores from the initial survey experiment (see `1_argument_evaluation.ipynb`).

 ### Methodology
  Selection of Proto-Arguments: